ViniciussMelo/outsera-challenge/README.md

 ## Improvements
 - Add unit tests;
-- Add more endpoints to be able to create more movies and update the table;
+- Add more endpoints to be able to create more movies and update the database;
 - Replace the in-memory database with a persistent solution, such as PostgreSQL or MySQL, ensuring better data durability, scalability, and reliability.